 In their second year, special education alternative licensure educators receive 93 hours of dedicated professional development and continued support from a coach on an as-needed basis.
 The educators participate in an evening class taught by program consultants.

-While SVVSD has a high special education teacher retention rate, this program helps the district prepare for future growth.
+While SVVSD has a high special education teacher retention rate, this program helps the district prepare for future growth by bringing in well-qualified educators.
 “It’s an intensive program with practical application, and alternative licensure educators will be well prepared upon program completion,” Tuhari-Katz said.